saltstack-formulas/python2-formula/README.rst

 =======
-python2
+python
 =======

-Used to install and manage python2 and related libraries.
+Used to install and manage python2 and/or python3 and related libraries.

 .. note::